EpimetheusMusicPlayer/libepimetheusKotlin/docs/libepimetheus/tk.hacker1024.libepimetheus/-networking/make-api-request.md

 `PandoraException` - When an error occurs communicating with Pandora.

+`IllegalArgumentException` - When the user object is null, and the request isn't an
+    authentication request.

 ### Parameters

 `endpoint` - The endpoint of the API to call